KRIOS: A new basis-expansion $N$-body code for collisional stellar dynamics: Results

 \section{Results}

-We use \krios\ to model two well-known properties of evolving, initially spherical star clusters: the core collapse of an isotropic Plummer sphere, and the collisionless emergence of the radial orbit instability (and its associated triaxial mass distribution) in a radial anisotropic Plummer sphere.
-We compare our results to $N=10^4$ particle clusters evolved with \texttt{NBODY6++GPU} \citep{Wang2015} as described in \citet{Tep2024}, though alternative comparisons will be shown for the ROI.
+We use \krios\ to model two well-known properties of evolving, initially spherical star clusters: (i) the collisionless emergence of the radial orbit instability (and its associated triaxial mass distribution) in a radial anisotropic Plummer sphere (Section~\ref{subsec:roi_q_2}); (ii) the core collapse of an isotropic Plummer sphere (Section~\ref{subsec:CC_q_0}), a tangentially anisotropic one (Section~\ref{subsec:cc_q_-6}) and a rotating isotropic one (Section~\ref{subsec:relaxation_q_0_alpha_0.5}).
+We compare our results to $N=10^4$ particle clusters evolved with \texttt{NBODY6++GPU} \citep{Wang2015} -- as described in \citet{Tep2022,Tep2024} -- though alternative comparisons will be shown for the ROI.